Festival of Young European Photography

 Meetings to facilitate sharing and transmission

-The festival organizes specific events to improve the skills, the knowledge and the network of the artists. • JEEP- Journées Européenne des Ecoles de photographie (European Days of Photography Schools) The yearly encounter of photography schools.
+The festival organizes specific events to improve the skills, the knowledge and the network of the artists. • JEEP- European Days for Photography Schools.
+The yearly encounter of photography schools.
 During three days, the graduated photography students show their books to professionals.
 This is a unique opportunity to discover tomorrow’s talents.
-It is also a unique time to open a dialog between professors and students from different universities. • Conferences – Fetart Academy: Fetart Academy puts together panel discussions around the problems of photography.
-These discussions are organized by Pauline Auzou in collaboration with Michel Poivert and Dalila Amor, as well as with a team of photography history PhD students from Paris I Panthéon-Sorbonne University.
+It is also a unique time to open a dialog between professors and students from different universities. • Fetart Academy - conferences: Fetart Academy puts together panel discussions around the problems of photography.
+In partnership with résidence1+2, this year's conferences will focus on photo residences in France.

 A singular DNA put in service of creation